carterprince/universe/README.md

 Lets you model and explore the entire universe.
 Based on [Orteil's Nested](http://orteil.dashnet.org/nested).

-Work in progress, contributions and improvments welcome! :)
+Work in progress, contributions and improvements welcome! :)

 # How to run

-Make sure you have Colorama installed with `pip install colorama`
+If you download universe-release-bundled-XX.zip, extract the zip folder then run `startUniverse.bat`.

-Run the file `system.py` with Python 3.
+If you want to run the source version, make sure you have Colorama installed with `pip install colorama`.
-Do this by running `py system.py` in the directory you installed the files to.
+Then, extract the source zip, and run `python system.py` in that directory with Python 3 installed.

 # Making your own things